-Winter Olympics
+Winter

-2018
+PyeongChang | 2018

-The new identity was designed to promote the upcoming Winter Olympics in Pyeongchang, South Korea.
-I created an identity to be visually striking where the design approach had to be flexible enough to work across a range of multiple platforms in media, interactive, environmental spaces, digital screen ads, and print content.
-I art direct and design this project with the support of the creative team at NBCUniversal.
+My goal was to design a visually striking identity that could be flexible enough to work across various platforms, including media, interactive spaces, digital screen ads, and print content.
+I art-directed and designed this project with the support of the creative team at NBCUniversal.

-Layout + Type
+Layout + Typopgraphy

 Process